COINE (COINE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 COINE Historical Price

-According to the latest data gathered on COINE live price page, the current price of COINE is 0.00005281USD.
-The circulating supply of COINE(COINE) is 994.58M COINE , giving it a market capitalization of $52.68K.
+According to the latest data gathered on COINE live price page, the current price of COINE is 0USD.
+The circulating supply of COINE(COINE) is 994.58M COINE , giving it a market capitalization of $37.84K.

 The COINE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of COINE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.